 Surveys advanced clinical/laboratory knowledge and skills required of the medical office assistant.
-Heavy emphasis is placed on electrocardiography, hematology, urinalysis, microbiology, clinical pharmacology, as well as administration of medications and assisting the physician with minor surgery.
+Emphasizes electrocardiography, hematology, urinalysis, microbiology, clinical pharmacology, as well as administration of medications and assisting the physician with minor surgery.
 Covers diet modification, radiology, principles of heat and cold application, and common emergencies.
-This course is designed to provide individual and small group assistance to students for skill development.
+Designed to provide individual and small group assistance to students for skill development.

 Prerequisite: Second-term standing in the Medical Office Assisting program with a grade of C or better in all required courses.
-Class fee \$25.
 W

-MED127 Medical Assisting Advanced Administrative Procedures 3 class hrs/wk, 3 cr.
+MED127 Medical Assisting Advanced Administrative Procedures

 Offers advanced administrative procedures and principles used in the medical office.
 Focuses on health information management issues including professional fees, health insurance, managed care, coding and claim processing, assisting with library research, scheduling travel and meetings, and planning and organizing the facility's environment.
 Covers management responsibilities.

-Prerequisite: Second term standing in the Medical Assisting program with a grade of C or better in all required courses.
+Prerequisite: Second-term standing in the Medical Assisting program with a grade of C or better in all required courses.
 Offered as needed.

-MED128 Introduction to Medical Science
+MED128 Introduction to Medical Science 3 class hrs/wk, 3 cr.